d-actor/react-brews/notes.md

-12/24 started project. cloned github starter and got registered on brewerydb for API key.
+12/24 started project. cloned github starter and created account on brewerydb for API key.

 12/25-26 played with postman/API explorer on BreweryDB's site, messed with get request params.